br3xk/LSTM-and-seq2seq-LSTM-surrogate-models-for-street-scale-flood-forecasting/README.md

 1. "lstm_44_hyper.py" or "s2s_lstm_44_hyper.py" loads node_data, tide_data and weather_data from the relational database and prepares 3D tensor train and test data using "lstm_data_tools.py" for 22 flood-prone streets.
 Then, it hypertunes the model from a set of hyperparameters using the Bayesian optimization and then saves the best model and hyperparameters.

-2. "lstm_44_pred.py" or "s2s_lstm_44_pred.py" loads the best model, predicts future water depth on train and test data and saves predictions to CSV files.
+2. "lstm_44_pred.py" or "s2s_lstm_44_pred.py" loads the best model, predicts future water depth for train and test data and saves predictions to CSV files.
 It also plots water depth from LSTM/seq2seq LSTM and ground-truth TUFLOW for 6 streets.

 The input data is available on Hydroshare (Roy, 2023).